ghowland/sysync/README.md

     remove: true
 ```

+This will remove the file.  "source path" is ignored, because removal takes precidence.

 ### Configuration Handlers

 sysync configurations are defined in Handler Sections of data.
 Each configuration file is considered a Dictionary/Hash/Map/Associative-Array, and the top-level key is the Configuration Handler.